Marijuana Addiction in Women

 - Spending long periods of time using/recovering from marijuana use

 - Failing to manage work, or schoolwork because of the cannabis use

 - Continuing to use marijuana even when it is causing problems in your life

 - Ignoring or missing recreational or occupational activities to get high

 - Disregarding own safety for marijuana use

-- Tolerance to marijuana over time
+- Tolerance of marijuana use over time

 - Continuing to use marijuana regardless of physical or psychological consequences

-The Effects of Marijuana Use in Women
+The Effects of Marijuana Use on Women

 Some of the immediate effects of using marijuana include the following:

 - Difficulty thinking or concentrating